-- Key performance indicators for the EVD response in Sierra Leone are shown in table 7. - Five new confirmed cases were reported from Sierra Leone in the week to 13 September (table 3, table 4, figure 2, figure 3).
-Four cases were high-risk contacts associated with the Kambia transmission chain centred on several homes in the village of Sella Kafta, Tonko Limba chiefdom.
-All 4 cases are close relatives of the initial case in the cluster: an approximately 60-year-old woman identified as a community death during the week to 30 August.
-In addition, a case was reported from Bombali Sebora chiefdom in the district of Bombali on 13 September.
-The case, a 16-year-old girl, was symptomatic in the community for several days before her death shortly after admission to an ETC. The origin of infection is currently under investigation.
-Bombali has not reported a case for over 5 months.
-A rapid response team has been deployed to coordinate case investigation and contact tracing. - The Ebola ça suffit! ring vaccination Phase 3 efficacy trial of the rVSV-ZEBOV vaccine has now been extended from Guinea to Sierra Leone.
-Contacts and contacts of contacts associated with new confirmed cases and who meet the trial's eligibility criteria will therefore be offered the vaccine. - As at 13 September a total of 844 contacts had been identified in association with the Kambia chain of transmission, although the majority of these contacts have been defined by geographical proximity rather than by history of possible exposure, and are therefore considered to be at very low risk.
-Approximately 40 high-risk contacts have been identified and are being monitored closely.
-One high-risk contact has been lost to follow-up and is being traced.
-Over 600 contacts from a community of approximately 800 people have been identified so far in association with the case reported from Bombali.
-Eighteen of those contacts are deemed to have a high risk of developing EVD.
-One high-risk contact has not yet been traced. - Locations of the 10 operational Ebola treatment centres (ETCs) in Sierra Leone are shown in figure 7.
-No health worker infections were reported in the week to 13 September. - Laboratory indicators continue to reflect a heightened degree of vigilance, with 1778 new samples tested in the week to 6 September.
-Five new samples tested positive for EVD.
-Most tests (81% in the week to 13 September) are of post-mortem swabs taken to rule out EVD as the cause of death.
-In the week to 6
+- Key performance indicators for the EVD response in Sierra Leone are shown in table 7. - One new confirmed case was reported from Sierra Leone in the week to 6 September (table 3, table 4, figure 2, figure 3).
+The case is the daughter of the high-risk case reported from Kambia in the week to August 30: an approximately 60-year-old woman identified as EVD-positive after post-mortem testing in the village of Sella Kafta, Tonko Limba chiefdom.
+The most recent case was identified as a high-risk contact after caring for her mother during the course of her mother's illness.
+Further cases are expected among the approximately 40 high-risk contacts identified in association with the chain of transmission.
+The origin of infection of the 60-year-old woman remains under investigation. - The Ebola ça suffit! ring vaccination Phase 3 efficacy trial of the rVSV-ZEBOV vaccine has now been extended from Guinea to Sierra Leone.
+Contacts and contacts of contacts associated with new confirmed cases and who meet the trial's eligibility criteria will therefore be offered the vaccine. - As at 6 September a total of 989 contacts had been identified in Kambia in association with the case reported in the week to 30 August, although the majority of these contacts have been defined by geographical proximity rather than by history of exposure, and are therefore considered to be at very low risk.
+Approximately 40 contacts are considered to be high risk.
+All contacts associated with other chains of transmission in Sierra Leone have completed 21-day follow-up. - Locations of the 10 operational Ebola treatment centres (ETCs) in Sierra Leone are shown in figure 7.
+No health worker infections were reported in the week to 6 September. - Laboratory indicators continue to reflect a heightened degree of vigilance, with 1862 new samples tested in the week to 6 September.
+One new sample tested positive for EVD.
+Most tests (77% in the week to 6 September) are of post-mortem swabs taken to rule out EVD as the cause of death. - Locations of the 8 operational laboratories in Sierra Leone are shown in figure 8.